Copywriting basics: How to boost conversions

 Empathy: understanding your target group

-Empathy, i.e. the ability to put yourself in other people's shoes, is always needed in copywriting.
+Empathy, i.e. the ability to put yourself in other people’s shoes, is always needed in copywriting.
 You need to be able to understand your target group at the deepest level, fathom their problems and desires and understand their emotions.
 Empathy allows you to understand your potential customers and tailor your copy accordingly.
 Always remember that you are not writing your texts for yourself, but for your target group.
-They are the main focus and must be guided through your copy as comfortably as possible.
+They are the centre of attention and must be guided through your copy as comfortably as possible.

 Natural curiosity and an open attitude

 Curiosity is a very important factor, because in copywriting you need to understand your target group as well as your product and company.
 What characteristics make it what it is?
-What characterizes it?
+What characterises it?
 What benefits does it bring to people that many may not have on their radar?
 Curiosity helps you to develop interesting content and write exciting texts that captivate your readers.
 This also goes hand in hand with an open attitude, because the more open you are to (still) unfamiliar possibilities, people and facts, the more precisely you can write your text.
 If, instead, you close yourself off and only write about what you already know without learning anything new or having new experiences, your texts will be limited from the ground up.
 Openness and curiosity, on the other hand, turn simple words into an adventure.

 Let’s get started with the preparation